Codin-bee/SimpleNeuronNetworks4J/README.md

 Shortened name SNN4J.

 ## What is this library?
 SNN4J is simple library for Java, which allows you to create simple neuron networks, train them and test them.
-It currently supports the MLP (multi-layer perceptron) architecture of neural network.
-Basic example of project you could do with this library is the number recognition AI using the MNIST database.
-But keep in mind this library is supposed to serve as a learning resource and not to be used in any big projects, where it may be better to use some high-performance library which can utilize GPUs and your specific CPU architecture.
-It is supposed to help understanding the theory but is not optimized or multithreaded.
-There is also branch for the KAN architecture (Kolmogorov-Arnold network) but it is still in developement, it will be added as soon as I have working polished version.
+Currently, it is still developed and the whole system is being reworked to allow for much more customizable networks.

 ## How do I download it?
 1. If you use Maven, add to your pom.xml: